mainmatter/ember-validated-form-buffer/README.md

 # ember-validated-form-buffer

-ember-validated-form-buffer implements a form buffer object that wraps Ember Data models. __The buffer can be used in forms to buffer user inputs before applying them to the underlying model, enabling better user interfaces__.
-The buffer also handles mixing client side validation errors and errors returned from the API as well as functionality that decides which API errors became obsolete due to changes to the respective properties and should not be displayed anymore.
+ember-validated-form-buffer implements a __validating buffer that wraps Ember Data models and can be used in forms to buffer user inputs before applying them to the underlying model__.
+The buffer also handles mixing client side validation errors and errors returned from the API as well as functionality that detects which API errors may have become obsolete due to modifications to the respective properties.

+ember-validated-form-buffer helps implementing common forms functionality:

+* preventing modification of models until the form is submitted
+* implementing cancel/reset functionality
+* filtering irrelevant errors

 It leverages
 [ember-buffered-proxy](https://github.com/yapplabs/ember-buffered-proxy) for